This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 The model of Social Network like Facebook Friend’s connections.
 In this model, directly or indirectly we can connect to N number of friends.

 Another example of applications is Transport Links, Map and Spatial System, Routing System, Network Topologies System.

 When we are trying to store a graph structure in RDBMS, We can store very limited and a single type of relation and adding an another relation type requires changing schema structure.

 A Graph Based Store database is a schema-free and we can scale up to any level by adding a different type of Entities and Relations.
 (Nodes and Edges)

 Each node is defined by a unique identifier and each edge represents a relationship between two nodes.

-All the value is derived from the relationships and it has not only a start-node and an end-node, but it has also set of properties like: relation type, time of established, distance between two nodes and other.
+All the value is derived from the relationships, and it has not only a start-node and an end-node, but it has also set of properties like relation type, time of established, the distance between two nodes and other.